LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

 validate business logic.
 Business logic is always tested and validated in model layer, where entities are responsible to validate their own data.

+Finally, you created an export web service for the new entity.
+NavalPlan services uses XML APIs provided by Java (like JAXB and JAX-RS) which make easier developing new web services.
+For each web service, some test scripts are provided in order to check implementation.

 .. _CRUD: http://en.wikipedia.org/wiki/Create,_read,_update_and_delete
 .. _NavalPlan: http://www.navalplan.org/en/